Skip To Main Content

 • photos or brochure images showing what types of furniture you will use

-• a photo showing your notice of application on display where the public can easily see and read it, for example on the front window
+• a photo showing your notice of application on display where the public can easily see and read it, for example on the front window.
+You can download the notice from the link above

-• a copy of your public liability insurance policy for £5m, covering planned activities in the location of the licence (insurance document must specify premises address, associated with licence applied for and the policy amount, above £5m)
+• a copy of your public liability insurance policy for £5m, covering planned activities in the location of the licence.
+The document must specify the premises address associated with the licence applied for and the policy amount above £5m

 • a formal risk assessment if you intend to use heaters, as required by the Management of Health and Safety at Work Regulations 1999